hortonworks/cloudbreak/docs/development.md

 ## Snapshots

 We recommend to always use the latest release, but you might want to check new features or bugfixes.
-All successful builds from master are uploaded to the public s3 bucker.
+All successful builds from the `master` branch are uploaded to the public S3 bucket.
 You can download it:

 ```
 curl -L public-repo-1.hortonworks.com/HDP/cloudbreak/cbd-snapshot-$(uname).tgz | tar -xz